linqueta/blog/_posts/2019-03-17-ruby-hash-dig.md

 }
 ```

-Ruby has three ways to get data into Hash:
+Ruby has three ways to get data from a Hash object:
 1. `dig`
 2. `[]`
 3. `fetch`